 For tutoring, you will need a letter from a qualified/certified tutor/tutoring service with the hourly rate.

 Click on the below document checklists to download the list relevant to your application for more details.

 A current Notice of Assessment (NOA) from Canada Revenue Agency

-A current Notice of Assessment (NOA) from Revenue Canada for each adult (household) contributor that shows net income (line 23600) or Canada Child Benefit (CCB) notice statement that shows net family income.
+A current Notice of Assessment (NOA) or Canada Child Benefit (CCB) from Canada Revenue Agency for each adult (household) contributor that shows net income (line 23600) or Canada Child Benefit (CCB) notice statement that shows net family income.
 (T4 slips, T1 summaries or pay stubs will NOT be accepted).

 Please download and review these specific checklists that pertain to the grant you are applying for:

 If you have read all the Eligibility Requirements, review the Grant Application Process, gathered all the Supporting Documents you need from the Checklists, then please download your application here: